Dcar0803/Flixter8/README.md

 ## Notes

 Describe any challenges encountered while building the app.

-Android Studio is not running properly.
-The app runs, but the screen buffers a lot.
-I did not know whether it was a bug in the code or the network connection.
+The app does not show the details page.
+It keeps giving me errors to get the details page.
+The app crashes when clicking on the person image to go to the details page.

 ## License